bomonike/bomonike.github.io/anthropic-claude.md

    ### Artifacts

    <a href="#ClaudeDesktopUI"><img align="right" width="150" alt="claude-app-menu.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1774594600/claude-app-menu_qr26in.png" /></a>
 1. Click "+ New artifacts".
-Artifiacts are pre-coded small interactive apps such as Productivity Tools.
+Claude Artifiacts are <strong>separate dedicated panel</strong> (workspace) that display self-contained working outputs from a small app, HTML page, document, code, diagram (interactive component) you can preview, revise, and reuse without digging through the conversation.

 1. Click "Artifacts" on the menu and under its "Inspiration" tab, try:
+   * Click "QR code generator".
+   * Click "CSV Data Visualizer".
    * click "Flashcards" and provide a CSV file.
-   * Click "QR code generator".
    * Click "Trivia" game.
    * Click "Better than very" to find more expressive words.
-   * Click "CSV Data Visualizer".
+   <br /><br />

 1. To create your own automations, consider the "<a href="#CoWork">Cowork</a>" button at the top of the Claude app.

    <a href="#CoWork">Cowork</a> and Projects both require a Pro Plan subscription.

+   TODO: Stats from your own Weather station

 <a name="Connectors"></a>

-   ### Connectors
+## Connectors

 1. Click one Category at a time to see what's available already: Code, Communication, Data, Design, Development, Financial Services, Health, Life sciences, Productivity, Sales and Marketing.